 If you think snickerdoodles are simply cinnamon sugar cookies, think again.
 Properly made, they have crispier edges and chewier middles, with a rich and tender crumb beneath their shimmery crusts.
-Once upon a time, those qualities came from cutting butter with hydrogenated shortening, but I prefer virgin coconut oil: Its subtle aroma heightens both the cinnamon and the vanilla, while keeping the snickerdoodles rich, moist, and chewy.
+Once upon a time, those qualities came from cutting butter with hydrogenated shortening, but virgin coconut oil does a better job.
+Its subtle aroma heightens both the cinnamon and the vanilla, while helping the snickerdoodles stay rich, moist, and chewy.

 Why It Works